alextanhongpin/architecture-decision-records/backend/008-use-circuit-breaker.md

 The granularity can be at service level, which means an entire endpoint.
 Whether to implement it at path level, it depends on the application.

+### Threshold

+Ideally the circuit breaker should only be opened if the service fails 100%.
+To guarantee that, we need to sample data in the past time window.